mdn/mdn-http-observatory/README.md

 ### Running a local scan

-To run a scan on a host, a command line script `scan.sh` is available.
+To run a scan on a host, a command line script `scan` is available.
 It returns the a JSON of the form described below.
 For example, to scan `mdn.dev`:

 ```sh
 $ ./scan mdn.dev